Green Tea: What Are Its Advantages And Disadvantages?

 DISADVANTAGES OF GREEN TEA

-1. If your body is sensitive to caffeine than drink it cautiously.
-Although caffeine content of green tea is lower than that of its counterparts but it’s overconsumption can lead to variety of ailments like :
+1. If your body is sensitive to caffeine then drink it cautiously.
+Although the caffeine content of green tea is lower than that of its counterparts its overconsumption can lead to a variety of ailments:

 • Heart palpitation